International-Data-Spaces-Association/IDSA-Rulebook/documentation/2_Guiding_Principles.md

 Data spaces can be structured into three primary layers, each serving distinct functions:

 1. **Technical Layer** – Encompasses the architecture and protocols (e.g., Data Space Protocol (DSP), Decentralized Claims Protocol (DCP)) that facilitate secure and interoperable data exchanges.
-2. **Business/Operational Layer** – Manages the services, interactions, and workflows that enable value generation and marketplace activity.
+2. **Economic Layer** – Manages the services, interactions, and workflows that enable value generation and marketplace activity.
+Notably, terms for this layer are also Business or Operational Layer.
 3. **Legal and Governance Layer** – Enforces rights, obligations, and regulatory compliance across participants.